Medical name: pyelonephritis

 Children may also wet their beds.

 Left untreated, a kidney infection can become life-threatening.
 Chronic kidney infections can cause permanent and irreversible damage to your kidneys.
-If you're being treated for Cystitis or UTI and your symptoms are not improving, make an appointment to see your Doctor.
+If you're self-treating Cystitis or UTI with D-Mannose and your symptoms are not improving, make an appointment to see your Doctor.

 If your symptoms are severe, you feel very unwell, or exhibit multiple symptoms, seek medical attention as soon as possible.
 A kidney infection can develop in as little as a few hours.